doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 Install Morrowind to a root directory (ex.
 C:\Steam\steamapps\common\Morrowind) or (C:\Games\Morrowind).
 Do not install the game in Program Files.

 Some general tips:
 - Do not uninstall mods mid-playthrough.
-The only mods that can be safely uninstalled mid-game are esp-less replacers and MWSE mods.
+The only mods that can be safely uninstalled mid-game are esp-less replacers and *some* MWSE mods.
 Any mod with an ESP/ESM should not be removed from your mod order mid-playthrough (unless you know what you're doing)
 - Always read the mod description on the mod page
 - Remember to update MWSE!
 It's under active development and you should run the MWSE-Updater.exe frequently
 - Likewise, check the Nexus for mod updates.
-MWSE mods are frequently updated and can be safely installed mid-playthrough
+MWSE mods are frequently updated and most can be safely installed and updated mid-playthrough

 After you have installed the game, run the Morrowind Launcher and boot to the main menu.
 This ensures the proper files are generated.